 Texas Alimony Laws

-The thought of having to pay spousal maintenance, or alimony as it is known in Texas, may give pause to men going through a divorce.
-In Texas, alimony isn’t given and the amount is capped at a reasonable level.
-Courts have very limited jurisdiction to award this and usually only if you have been married 10 years or more.
-The maximum alimony will be awarded is usually less than 3 years.
+The thought of having to pay spousal maintenance, also known as alimony in Texas, can give pause to many men going through a divorce.
+In Texas, alimony isn’t automatically granted, and the amount is typically capped at a reasonable level.
+Texas courts have very limited jurisdiction to award spousal support and usually only if you have been married for 10 years or more.
+The maximum alimony that will be awarded is usually less than 3 years.
 Nearly every man going through a divorce in Texas has questions about alimony.
-For instance, we often hear these questions from our clients – “Who qualifies for alimony in Texas?”
+For instance, we often hear these common inquiries from our clients: “Who qualifies for alimony in Texas?”
 “Does Texas have alimony?”
-“How do you get alimony in Texas”?
+“How do you get alimony in Texas?”

 Our male clients are typically worried about having to pay a large portion of their income on alimony or spousal maintenance.
-Texas does have alimony payments, but the law favors payments which are decided in private contracts as part of divorce settlements.
-We get into more of that below.
-Here’s how to qualify for alimony in Texas, a couple has to have been married for at least 10 years, and the spouse requesting alimony cannot reasonably meet their needs financial (about $18,0000 per year).
-If these qualifications are met, the court can order the lesser of 20% of the payor’s gross income or $2,500 per month.
+Texas does have alimony payments, but the law favors payments that are decided in private contracts as part of divorce settlements.
+These settlements often incorporate financial support, where alimony is awarded based on the financial needs of the recipient spouse.
+Let’s break it down: To qualify for alimony in Texas, a couple must have been married for at least 10 years, and the spouse requesting alimony must not be able to meet their financial needs (typically defined as an income of about $18,000 per year).
+If these criteria are met, the court can order the lesser of 20% of the payor’s gross income or $2,500 per month.

-There is a presumption under the Texas Family Code that alimony should not be awarded in a divorce case.
+In the state of Texas, there is a presumption under the Texas Family Code that alimony should not be awarded in a divorce case.
 However, this is a rebuttable presumption.
-This means that while the courts tend to presume that alimony is not necessary, a person can overcome that presumption.
-Only a qualified Austin divorce lawyer near you can tell you for sure if you qualify for alimony.
+This means that while the courts tend to presume that spousal support is not necessary, a person can overcome that presumption.
+It is important to note that alimony eligibility will depend on factors such as the length of marriage, the financial needs of the recipient spouse, and the ability of the payor to provide financial support.
+Only a qualified Austin divorce lawyer near you can tell you for sure if you qualify for alimony based on your unique situation.

 Does Texas Have Alimony?
 Who Qualifies for Alimony in Texas?